IANYEYZ/Rush/readme.md

 Because sometimes you don't want to write the samething again and again, Rush has the component mechanic to prevent that

-There's one way to register a component:

-1. By putting Rush template (JS as template only) in `/components`
+To register a component, put the Rush template (JS as template only) in `/components`

 Also, a `config` file(no extension) is needed, it should contain and only contain a list of components name(a component's name is it's file name without the extension name), which is the **render order**, a component can only use component's that's before it in render order, and a page, of course, can use all of them